preactjs/preact-cli/README.md

 - [netlify] - Netlify CMS template using preact.

-- [typescript] - Default template implemented in TypeScript
+- [typescript] - Default template implemented in TypeScript, does not support `async!` import syntax.

 - [widget] - Template for a widget to be embedded in another website.